COP29: The power of people-centred action to keep 1.5 alive

 In the complex mix of actions needed to limit global warming to 1.5 degrees, the impact of consumer action should not be overlooked.
 According to the Intergovernmental Panel on Climate Change (IPCC), demand-side strategies could reduce green house gas emissions by 40-70%.
 Consumers hold immense purchasing power, and the decisions we make each day - such as how we travel, eat, or power our homes - are critically important to reducing emissions.

 However, consumers will only be able to make these changes if they are given adequate support to do so.
-To see fast and fair change, sustainable lifestyles must be made accessible and affordable for all consumers, and deliver interventions that meet people's rights and needs.
+To see fast and fair change, sustainable lifestyles must be made accessible and affordable for all consumers.

 Ahead of COP29, we delivered our open letter to national governments, laying out the key actions needed to empower consumers to transition towards sustainable lifestyles.
 Recognising that these will vary across national contexts, we call for measures such as investing in infrastructure to make public transport a viable option for consumers, making sustainable food choices more affordable, or subsidising access to energy efficient technologies.